-Spent in Fiscal 2020 Planned Expenditures for Fiscal 2020 Plans for the project in 2020 (approx.) (approx.) Exploration will focus on prospecting for additional targets on surface, conducting detailed geophysical surveys over offset dyke and breccia targets identified last field season, and mechanical trenching and drilling to improve our geologic understanding of the area and to test geophysical anomalies for potentially economic mineral values.
-We are increasing our workforce during 2020 to accelerate our exploration progress. \$256,000 \$600,000- \$750,000 We are also committing funds to the acquisition of additional mineral properties either by staking mining claims or acquiring properties from private owners.
+Place for the section in 2000 Spent in Fiscal 2020 Planned Expenditures for Fiscal 2020 Exploration will focus on prospecting for additional targets on surface, conducting detailed geophysical surveys over offset dyke and breccia targets identified last field season, and mechanical trenching and drilling to improve our geologic understanding of the area and to test geophysical anomalies for potentially economic mineral values.
+We are increasing our workforce during 2020 to accelerate our exploration progress. (approx.) \$450,000 (approx.) \$600,000- \$750,000 We are also committing funds to the acquisition of additional mineral properties either by staking mining claims or acquiring properties from private owners.